riz1ash786/create-jobs/README.md

 ## Description

-Using React I have created a personal portfolio to display some examples of my work to potential employers and clients.
+Using React I have created a company page to for an IT recruitment business.
 This application is fully functional and desktop/mobile friendly.

 ---